Are you ready to launch your WordPress site?

 Finally, check our ultimate guide to boosting WordPress speed and performance.
 In this guide, we share the most useful WordPress speed optimization tips to speed up your website.

 10. Install Google Analytics

 You cannot improve without knowing how your readers interact with your website.

 Google Analytics is the easiest way to track this.
 It tells you where your visitors are coming from, what they see on your site, when they leave, and how well your site is doing.

 It is important that you install Google Analytics before the launch, so you can track how your launch efforts performed.
 It will also help you keep a historical record of the day when you launched and how much your site has grown since then.

-11. Check SEO settings
+11. Check Your SEO Settings

-We use Yoast SEO plugin on all our websites.
-It is a comprehensive site optimization software for WordPress.
-Take a look at our tutorial on how to install and setup WordPress SEO plugin by Yoast to maximize your site’s SEO potential.
+There’s also a free version of All in One SEO to get you started.
+Take a look at our tutorial on how to install and set up the All in One SEO plugin to maximize your site’s SEO potential.